Sales & ordering

 When will my books be available in the shops?

-Books are printed in US, UK, South Africa and occasionally in Australia before being shipped to the nearest distributor.
+Books are printed in US, UK, and occasionally in Australia before being shipped to the nearest distributor.
 Books are in stock in our warehouses and available to order in the month of publication.
+Amazon, Waterstones, Barnes & Noble and all bookstores can fulfill orders ahead of publication date as soon as books have reached the warehouse.
 When books reach the shelf of your local bookstore is out of our control.
 It can take six weeks from leaving the warehouse for books to get to a store on the West Coast of the USA.

 How long will a bookstore take to get my book?